Wind-WindKids/winding/samples/storycats/winding.md

 And in a flash, a fox stood where the brown cat had been.

 @image:
-A fox faces the reader; warm reds and golds flood his coat.
+A Foxy fox faces the reader; warm orange, russet reds flood his coat.
+Trixy watches, smiling.
+Windy hovers nearby, wings a blur.
+The garden is now vibrant with flowers and greenery.
+Butterflies and birds are returning.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.

 --
 part3_trixy_delight: landscape-orientation
 --
 “You did it, Foxy!”
 Trixy cried with delight.

+Windy spun above in circles, chirping with joy.

 @image:
-Trixy claps her paws; petals open in the grass.

---
-part3_windy_joy: landscape-orientation
---
+Trixy jumps up, tail high; Foxy grins, ears forward.
 Windy spun above in circles, chirping with joy.

-@image:
 Hummingbird trails draw neon loops; color brightens the treetops.
+The garden is now vibrant with flowers and greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.

 --
 part3_color_ripple_run: landscape-orientation
 --
-He darted across the meadow, colors swirling from his tail.
+Foxy darted across the meadow, vivid orange swirling from his tail.

 @image:
-Fox streak summons ribbons of red, gold, and green across the field.
+Fox streak summons ribbons of red, gold, and green flowers across the field.
 Gold brushed the grass, green rippled into the trees.
+Distant silhouettes of birds, a black kitten Ravy is watching with interest.
+The garden is now vibrant with flowers and greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.

 --
-part3_color_ripple_sky: landscape-orientation
---
-Gold brushed the grass,
-green rippled into the trees,
-blue shimmered into the sky.

-@image:
-Meadow glows; sky deepens with soft blue; butterflies edge back.
-A few brown and gray cats watch with interest.

---
 part3_ravy_watch: landscape-orientation
 --
-Their neighbor Ravy,
-a shiny black kitten,
-was watching across the garden.
+Their neighbor Ravy, a shiny black kitten, was watching across the garden.

 @image:
-Glossy-black kitten peers over a slat fence; a single feather drifts by.
+Glossy-black kitten peers from tall grass, eyes wide, fur catching glints of light.
+The garden is now vibrant with red and orange flowers and lush greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.

 --
 part3_ravy_join: landscape-orientation
 --
-He leapt over to join them.
+He ran to them, leaping joyfully over the tall grass with flowers.

 @image:
-Mid-leap blur; a shadow spreads like wings beneath him.
+Mid-leap blur of black kitten, tail curved, eyes bright, a few silver sparks flickering around his ears.
+The garden is now vibrant with red and orange flowers and lush greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.

 --
-part3_ravy_says_back: landscape-orientation
---
-“It’s about time the hummingbirds were really back.”

-@image:
-Ravy’s eyes mirror Windy’s glow; a green spark blooms above.

---
 part3_ravy_parents: landscape-orientation
 --
 “My parents told me stories.
-And that they could fly too.
-But it was hard to believe,”
+But they never taught me how, And it was hard to believe,” Ravy said.
-he said.

 @image:
+Ravy sits, tail curled, eyes bright, a few silver sparks flickering around his ears.
+Foxy and Trixy look at him, intrigued.
+The garden is now vibrant with red and orange flowers and lush greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.

 Two distant raven shapes hinted in the sky like memories.

 --
 part3_ravy_raven: landscape-orientation